 - No candidate will be allowed to enter the Karnataka PGCET exam centre after 10:30 AM/2:30 PM.
 Therefore, candidates must try to reach the centre on time.

-- Candidates must carry a blue or black ball point pen.
+- Candidates must carry a blue or black ballpoint pen.
 Any colour other than blue or black is not readable while evaluating the responses.

 - Additionally, candidates are required to shade the relevant spaces in the OMR sheet to add their PGCET number and PGCET subject.

-- Candidates are also required to add the question booklet version code, and serial number on the nominal roll shared by the invigilator.
+- Candidates are also required to add the question booklet version code and serial number on the nominal roll shared by the invigilator.

 - Candidates must retain the Karnataka PGCET hall ticket even after the exam is over.
-The hall ticket is to be produced in later stages of admission process.
+The hall ticket is to be produced in later stages of the admission process.

 - Candidates must verify the subject printed on the admit card with that on the question paper.
 In case of any discrepancy, candidates must inform the authorities immediately.

-Candidates appearing for ME/MTech/MArch exams can carry non-programmable calculators to the exam hall.
+NOTE: Candidates appearing for ME/MTech/MArch exams can carry non-programmable calculators to the exam hall.

 Read More: